 - Two pre-configured measurement gaps are triggered by two events of the same type at the same time.

-When concurrent measurement gaps with Pre-MG are activated/deactivated simultaneously, the activation/deactivation delay equals the delay requirements defined at clause 8.19.2, 8.19.3 and 8.19.4 for DCI/timer-based BWP switch, SCell activation/deactivation or RRC reconfiguration, respectively, plus an additional 2ms post-processing time.
+When concurrent measurement gaps with Pre-MG are activated/deactivated simultaneously, the activation/deactivation delay equals the delay requirements defined in clauses 8.19.2, 8.19.3 and 8.19.4 for DCI/timer-based BWP switch, SCell activation/deactivation or RRC reconfiguration triggered activation/deactivation, respectively, plus an additional 2ms post-processing time.

 8.19.5.3 Pre-configured measurement gap activation/deactivation delay when colliding with a concurrent measurement gap

-When the pre-configured measurement gap activation procedure is overlapped with a concurrent measurement gap occasion and the pre-configured measurement gap has higher priority, the pre-configured gap activation shall be applied no earlier than the ending point of the Pre-MG activation procedure and 5ms after the end of the overlapping measurement gap.

-When the pre-configured measurement gap deactivation procedure is overlapped with one measurement gap occasion and the pre-configured measurement gap has higher priority, or when the pre-configured measurement gap activation/deactivation procedure is overlapped with one measurement gap occasion and the measurement gap has higher priority, requirements specified in 8.19.2 apply.
+When the activation/deactivation procedure of a pre-configured measurement gap collides with a concurrent measurement gap occasion, the requirements defined in clause 9.1.12.4 apply.

 <End of Change #10>